Luke Keary

-Luke Keary (born 3 February 1992) is a professional rugby league footballer who last played as a or for the Catalans Dragons in the Super League and at international level.
+Luke Keary (born 3 February 1992) is a former professional rugby league footballer who last played as a or for the Catalans Dragons in the Super League and at international level.

-Keary previously played for the South Sydney Rabbitohs, with whom he won the 2014 NRL Premiership, and the Sydney Roosters where he won the 2018 and 2019 NRL Premierships.
+Keary previously played for the South Sydney Rabbitohs, with whom he won the 2014 NRL Premiership, and the Sydney Roosters where he won the 2018 and 2019 NRL Premierships and was a fill-in captain.
 Keary won the Clive Churchill Medal in the 2018 with the Roosters.

 Early career

 Keary was born in Ipswich, Queensland, Australia, and is of Irish descent and was raised in the suburb of Raceview and attended St. Mary's Primary School in Ipswich.

 He played junior rugby league for Ipswich Brothers.
 At age 10, Keary moved to Sydney with his family.
 In Sydney, Keary played junior rugby league for the Kellyville Bushrangers and later Hills District Bulls and attended Oakhill College in Castle Hill.
 In 2010, Keary represented the Australian Schoolboys rugby union team.
 That same year he represented the New South Wales Combined Independent Schools (NSWCIS) rugby league team at the Under 18s National Championships.
 In 2011, Keary returned to Queensland, moving to the Gold Coast where he attended Griffith University and played a season with the Burleigh Bears, playing for their FOGS Colts and Queensland Cup teams.
 At the end of the year he won Burleigh's FOGS Colts Best Back Award.

 Growing up, Keary supported the Brisbane Broncos, idolising Allan Langer who also hails from Ipswich, and stated his ambitions of one day representing them before signing with the South Sydney Rabbitohs ahead of the 2012 NRL season.
 Keary played for the Rabbitohs' NYC team in 2012, captaining the team and playing 24 games, in which he scored 20 tries.
 At the end of season, he was named on the bench in the 2012 NYC Team of the Year and won South Sydney's NYC Best and Fairest award.